jks7743/quoteScraper/README.md

 //TODO

 ## Planned Features
-* Find a way to more effiecient way scrape data and update the database
+* Find a way to more efficient way scrape data and update the database
 * Quote filters?